 Another benefit of triple-A ratings was demonstrated during the credit market disruptions of late 2008 and early 2009 when higher rated issuers were able to access the credit market sooner and in larger amounts than was the case for lower rated issuers.
 (For some of the referenced time period, credit market access was severely curtailed to almost nonexistent and a functional credit market was restored only in a gradual manner over several months.)
-A somewhat similar situation, although not for as long or as severe as in 2008-2009, occurred in the late first quarter and second quarter of calendar year 2021 due to the unsettled market conditions resulting from the impact of COVID-19 upon economic activity in the State of Georgia, the U.S., and internationally.
+A somewhat similar situation, though less severe and shorter in duration than in 2008-2009, occurred in the late first and second quarters of calendar year 2021 due to market volatility stemming from the impact of COVID-19 on economic activity in the State of Georgia, the U.S., and internationally.
 The highest rated issuers, including the State of Georgia, were among the earliest issuers to regain access to the market, particularly with respect to larger issue sizes such as the State typically brings to market.